Plastic repair GURUS since 1981

-To determine which type of plastic welding rod to use, perform a weld test using plastics that you think the suitcase may be made of.
+To determine which type of plastic welding rod to use, perform a weld test using plastics from which you think the suitcase may be made.
 Polypropylene, Polycarbonate, and Polyethylene are particularly common domestic plastics.
 Once you’ve found the plastic that fuses well to the base, you know which rod to use.
-Through trial and error, we discovered that this suitcase is made out of polycarbonate.
+Through trial and error, we determined that this suitcase is made out of polycarbonate.

 We welded the inside of the crack using a Polyvance Nitro Fuzer nitrogen plastic welding system.
 Polyvance has cheaper airless plastic welder that would work, too.